Jimmy Garoppolo's first start with 49ers provides a win -- and some hope

 By the time Garoppolo's day was done, he had thrown for 293 yards on 26-of-37 passing with an interception for a passer rating of 82.4.
 The numbers would have looked even better were it not for the interception, which was the first of Garoppolo's young career, coming on his 104th attempt.
 Even that miscue wasn't really Garoppolo's fault, though, as he threw over the middle for receiver Louis Murphy, who appeared to have a catch for a first down but couldn't hang on as Chicago cornerback Kyle Fuller ripped it away from him.

 Aside from that, Garoppolo looked the part of a quarterback making his 30th NFL start, not his third.
-He only made one other questionable decision, forcing a pass into triple coverage for Murphy in the second half, but he got some retribution for the interception as Murphy made the catch.
+He made only one other questionable decision, forcing a pass into triple coverage for Murphy in the second half, but he got some retribution for the interception as Murphy made the catch.

 Garoppolo even seemed to have much better chemistry with a group of wideouts he has only recently begun working with.
 On eight targets to wideout Marquise Goodwin, Garoppolo completed eight passes for 99 yards.
 He also was perfect throwing to Taylor, connecting six times for 92 yards.

 Despite all of that, the Niners continued to hurt themselves with many of the same mistakes they've made all season.
 The 49ers settled for field goals on four trips to the red zone, largely because of self-inflicted mistakes that led to unfavorable third downs.
-On the team's first four trips inside Chicago's 20, the Niners settled for a field goal each time.
 They committed six penalties once they got into the red zone on those possessions, with four of those being accepted.

 Instead of opportunities for touchdowns near the goal line, the 49ers repeatedly found themselves looking at third-and-goal from outside the 10.
-The lack of touchdowns made life far more difficult for the 49ers than it had to be a in a game in which they outgained Chicago 388 yards to 147 and had 23 first downs to the Bears' eight.
+The lack of touchdowns made life far more difficult for the 49ers than it had to be in a game in which they outgained Chicago 388 yards to 147 and had 23 first downs to the Bears' eight.

 Unlike most games this season in which similar issues have cropped up, the Niners were able to overcome those miscues and seal the deal this time.
 They had Garoppolo to thank for much of that.